Apple Gazette logo

 Adobe Digital Editions

-macOS users are fortunate enough to have one of the best Mac e-book reader apps installed on their computers from the start. iBooks is an excellently designed application, supporting all the necessities of an e-book reader.
+macOS users are fortunate enough to have one of the best Mac e-book reader apps installed on their computers from the start.
+Books is an excellently designed application, supporting all the necessities of an e-book reader.
 It’s significantly customizable and includes strong highlighting and annotation tools.
-The app supports columns and page turning on a trackpad swipe, and connects with the pretty-okay iBooks store.
-Sync across all your Apple devices is a great benefit too, so you can start a book on your subway ride home and pick it up on your iMac later.
+The app supports columns and page-turning on a trackpad swipe and connects with the pretty-okay iBooks store.
+Sync across all your Apple devices is a great benefit too, so you can start a book on your subway ride home and pick it up on your Mac later.
 You can also import ePub and PDF files from around the web, provided they’re DRM-free.
-Opening other e-book file types is outside iBooks’ reach, however.
+Opening other e-book file types is outside Books’ reach, however.

 Kindle

-Amazon’s Kindle e-book reader is the direct competitor to Apple’s iBook’s reader.
+Amazon’s Kindle e-book reader is the direct competitor to Apple’s Books.
 It doesn’t support ePub files, but it does support Amazon’s own semi-proprietary .mobi file extension.
 It offers the best support for books purchased directly from the Amazon Kindle store, and that’s where you’ll find the most customization options.
 The degree of interface customization is somewhat limited, however, with granular-looking sliders providing only three to five levels of actual tweaking.
 But annotations are excellent, with a notebook feature for marginalia, great highlighting tools, and Amazon-provided backup to sync across devices and keep your progress updated.
-You can also see what other users are highlighting, if that’s a feature you’d enjoy.
+You can also see what other users are highlighting if that’s a feature you’d enjoy.
 If you like reading e-books, you probably can’t avoid using the Kindle software at one point or another.
 For being forced on you, it’s not actually that awful.

 You might also like the following posts: